Errett Bishop theorems on Complex Analytic Sets: Chow's Theorem Revisited and Foliations with all leaves Compact on K\"ahler Manifolds: Preliminaries

-\begin{definition} An \textit{\textbf{analytic space}} $(X,\hol_{X})$ is a topological Hausdorff space $X$ together with a local ring structure $\hol_X$ that is locally isomorphic to an analytic subset of $\con$.
+\begin{definition} An \textit{\textbf{analytic space}} $(X,\hol_{X})$ is a topological Hausdorff space $X$ together with a local ring structure $\hol_X$ that is locally isomorphic to an analytic set of $\con$.
+Meaning that, there exists a local homeomorphism $\varphi$ such that its pullback $\varphi_{*}[f]=f\circ\varphi$ is a ring isomorphism between the aforementioned local rings.
 We call a neighborhood with its local isomorphism a \textit{chart}. \end{definition}